“I wanted to figure out how to make my life less hectic,

 Sometimes you say yes because you are people pleasers and you don’t want to disappoint anyone… even when it is harming you.

-<link to an article on how to say no>.
 If you have a hard time saying no, here’s a good article that will help strengthen your ability to say no when you know you should but feel obligated to say yes.

 Other times you say yes to too many things because you don’t want to miss out on anything.

 - You want to get our XYZ certification… AND

 - You want to attend that cooking class… AND